microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/01_challenge.md

 ## Actions

-Before you start working on the `Tasks 1, 2, 3`, you should have a look at the following resources:
+Before you start working on the `Tasks 1 and 2`, you should have a look at the following resources:

 - [Data collection rules in Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-rule-overview)
 - [Collect events and performance counters from virtual machines with Azure Monitor Agent](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/data-collection-rule-azure-monitor-agent?tabs=portal)